darkpicnic/django-essentials/README.rst

 1. creates a skeleton fabfile.py

+2. creates a skeleton requirements.txt

-2. creates a .gitignore file with these already added
+3. creates a .gitignore file with these already added

 	- venv-projectname
 	- .DS_Store